hhe233/Campus-Shop-Platform/README.md

 <img src="images/screenshot6.png" width="380" height="660">

-User can edit shop info, products, and product category of the shop.
+When click 'edit' beside the specific product, user will be directed to this page which can edit shop info, products, and product category of the shop.

 <img src="images/screenshot7.png" width="380" height="660">